ysufender/CSR/docs/DOCUMENTATION.md

 And it is pretty consistent on Unix based systems too.
 So, I created the pure virtual `ISysCallHandler` interface to take advantage of that consistency and use it to pass the pointer.
 Since you won't need the internal things of a `SysCallHandler` the interface gives a clean, well, interface too.

+Sadly, since the interface `ISysCallHandler` is passable around using a pointer, it still needs to be looked up using a vtable.
+So the extender should know the blueprints of the  interface.
+And since ISysCallHandler is a C++ abstract function, it isn't really compatible with C ABI so although it can be passed around, it can't be fiddled with.
+So only the standard library uses ISysCallHandler since the standard library itself is also written in C++.

 ### About Parameters